energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 distance is 18 000 km/year.
 The average age of a car is 8.9 years in 2016, with a rather strong variation between regions: in Brussels it is 10 years.
 Finally, a car drives on average slightly more than one hour a day (1h12).
-By means of simplicity, we ue these data for Colombia.
+By means of simplicity, we use these data for Colombia.

 For public transportation, data for Belgium were collected from various reports :cite:`taszka2018analyse,moawad2013light,james2012mass`.